Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 ![](./images/viscosity/viscosity-3.jpg)

-6. Click the Add button next to the Providers field and select the PKCS#11 module for your Nitrokey.
-Multiple providers can be specified.
+6. Click the Add button next to the Providers field and select the `PKCS#11` module for your Nitrokey.
+Multiple providers can be specified, and for instance we will use `OpenSC`.

 On macOS, the most common location for modules to be found is in the /usr/lib directory.
 Please refer to the documentation included with your driver software for the location to use.
 OpenSC's module can be found at `/Library/OpenSC/lib/opensc-pkcs11.so`